 How to find more potassium!

 A great way to help balance sodium and potassium is to use something called the adrenal cocktail.
 Most people reading this might be familiar with this, but here is the recipe for this adrenal booster:

 • 4 Oz. of Orange Juice – fresh squeezed is best!
 If not using fresh, then at least look for a reputable brand that uses real oranges.

 • 1/4 tsp of Cream of Tartar (excellent source of Potassium-you can also use potassium Bicarbonate)

 • 1/4 tsp of fresh ground Himalayan Salt, Celtic, or Redmond’s Real Salt (excellent source of Sodium & 90+ other minerals)

 It is helpful to prepare 2 servings at the start of the work-day and drink it mid-morning as well as mid-afternoon.
 You can also have this concoction any time you are feeling anxious or feeling fatigued.
 Some do well with it first thing in the morning, and some like it before bed time.
 Play around with times to find *your* ideal time.

 ** While the adrenal cocktail itself is a great addition to an adrenal healing program, the most important thing to remember is just to get these nutrients into your diet.
 As long as you are consuming plenty of unrefined sea salt, whole food vitamin C, and potassium, that is what is important.
 Coconut water or lemon juice can be substituted for the OJ in this recipe.

-Check out my group Mineral Mavens on FB for more variations on the adrenal cocktails!
+Check out this post on Proper Hydration for more variations on the adrenal cocktails!